Blog General

 It’s a growth strategy that eliminates an initial roadblock many apps face: getting people to hit the download button.

-03. Uber: Referrals for Growth
+3. Uber: Referrals for Growth

-Frequent riders have the opportunity to give new users a free ride in exchange for a free ride themselves.4 While it may seem pricey on Uber’s end — acquiring a new customer is typically more expensive than keeping one in the boat — ensuring the loyalty of regular customers locks in their commitment.
+Frequent riders have the opportunity to give new users a free ride in exchange for a free ride themselves.18 While it may seem pricey on Uber’s end — acquiring a new customer is typically more expensive than keeping one in the boat — ensuring the loyalty of regular customers locks in their commitment.

 In a highly competitive transportation market with numerous options available, Uber’s referral program is a win-win scenario.
 It opens the door for new customers while cementing existing customer relationships.
 It’s a growth hack for new users as well as a growth strategy for nurturing user engagement.

-04. Spotify: Well-crafted Exclusivity
+4. Spotify: Well-crafted Exclusivity

 Since Spotify launched in 2008, they’ve been on top of the music streaming game.
 They owe their growth to methodical expansion, research and development, artist and user growth, and a little bit of exclusivity.
-An invite-only launch helped them regulate high demand and also keep potential users wanting more.
+An invite-only launch helped them regulate high demand and keep potential users wanting more.

-One thing’s for sure: Spotify filled the music streaming market gap, but made sure to establish their roots early on for effective growth, thus paving the way for their more exclusive and innovative tactics.
+One thing’s for sure: Spotify filled the music streaming market gap but made sure to establish their roots early on for effective growth, thus paving the way for their more exclusive and innovative tactics.

-05. Bumble: Don’t Be a One-trick Pony
+5. Bumble: Don’t Be a One-trick Pony

 Bumble is the mobile dating app that turns common romantic norms on their heads: women are required to make the first move, which goes against what every romantic comedy has ever told you about dating.
 However, the app does more than just find your next romance — it can help you find your perfect business partner.

 Nearly three years after the app’s initial launch, Bumble Bizz was born of not all users using the app for its intended purpose.
-Some were putting their work experience in their biographies and intentionally connecting with others who did the same, instead of seeking love.
+Some were putting their work experience in their biographies and intentionally connecting with others who did the same instead of seeking love.

-06. Lyft: Driven by Community
+6. Lyft: Driven by Community

 When it comes to measuring mobile app prosperity, it makes sense that quantity usually trumps quality.
 More downloads = more success.